rseger/Code-of-Conduct/CODE_OF_CONDUCT.md

 The Community Transparency Team will make decisions based on the effects of behavior on others, not based on the person’s intentions.
 If your words or behavior impact others, we take that seriously - even if you did not mean any harm.

-Depending on the violation, the Community Transparency Team may decide that violations of this code of conduct that have happened outside of the scope of the community impact the ability of the individual to safely participate in the Dat community.
+The Community Transparency Team may decide that violations of this code of conduct, even those that have happened outside of the scope of the community, impact the ability of the individual to safely participate in the Dat community.
 Negative behavior outside the community can impact the community or exclude people from engaging.
 Issues that could be considered private may indicate problematic patterns that can impact the community down the road.

 We try to address these issues with discussion with the person as well as conversation and education in the community forum.
 We hold the right to publicly discuss these issues as they happen and alert the community to repercussions, or a person’s removal from community.
 The Community Transparency Team will take appropriate action to maintain the comfort and safety of its members.

 #### Investigative and Enforcement Scope of the Code of Conduct
 The Community Transparency Team can not truly investigate or make a judgement on what happened or did not happen (because, sadly, we are not detectives).
 The team will take any issue that is raised seriously and discuss it transparently.
 The Community Transparency Team will first determine, to the best of their ability, whether the person in question is a danger to the community.
 If the person is not a danger, actions will be taken to support the person to correct their behavior when possible.
 All reports and outcomes are recorded so that past behavior can be referenced in future.

 There are limits on the power that colleagues have to force behavioral change.
 We try to communicate clearly and be critical of ourselves and our communities to prioritize growth.
 We support colleagues in their process of personal and professional growth.
-However, our paramount responsibility is to meetBut any behavior that directly harms community members will be met with a response.
+However, our paramount responsibility is to the community and any behavior that directly harms community members will be met with a response.

 Though difficult, we can use these events to become better colleagues and collaborators, creating a stronger community.
 We believe transparency is key to community growth.
 We hope to create a framework that supports community members to work towards long term growth and change, while ensuring responsibility is taken for inappropriate behavior.

 Other Community Standards
 As a project on GitHub, this project is additionally covered by the GitHub Community Guidelines.